asoiu-compiler-2019/laboratory-berimbolo13/README.md

 Short reminder about how to fill readme

-1. Short description about your chosen theme
-(add your text here)
+1. I decide to develop basic programming language for understanding basic processes in compilation.
-2. Description of your language (types, built-in functions etc.)
+2. Description of your language
-(add your text here)
+Types: string, number; Loops; Expressions;
 3. Description
-(add your text here)
+A simple programming language written in Java, which is capable to accept user's input and display output also calculate simple math equations.

 Short reminder about tasks